mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 ## Churn: highlighting the parts of the system are most changed over time

- Churn = a metric that indicates how often a given piece of code—e.g., a file, a class, a function—gets edited.
+ ### Churn is a metric that indicates how often a given piece of code gets edited.

  - process metric (*as opposed to? do you remember the alternate concept? *)
  - can be detected with **language independent analysis** (which is good for polyglot systems)
+ - can be applied to all kinds of code —e.g., a file, a class, a function—

-**Why** would places in the system with high-code churn be **relevant**?
+**Why** would places in the system with **high-code churn** be relevant?
 - are likely to be most important parts of the code
 - studies observe correlation between [*code churn*](https://linearb.io/blog/what-is-code-churn/) and complexity metrics
 - high *code churn* predicts bugs better than size